danehans/puppet-networking/README.md

 This is a puppet module to configure /etc/network/interfaces for OpenStack deployments.
 The networking::interfaces class supports the following node types:

-   A. Controller
+   A. controller

-   B. Compute
+   B. compute

-   C. Swift Proxy
+   C. swift-proxy

-   D. Swift Storage
+   D. swift-storage

+   E. load-balancer

 Here is a sample compute node definition that calls the networking::interfaces class.
 This example uses VLANs (100) to seperate the private (Nova Flat) network from the public/management network.